A Little Bit of Bluff

 A Little Bit of Bluff is a 1935 British comedy film directed by Maclean Rogers and starring Reginald Gardiner, Marjorie Shotter and Clifford Heatherley.
+It was written by Kathleen Butler and H.F.
+Maltby, and was made as a quota quickie.

 Plot

-A man poses as a detective to recover some stolen jewels.
+Admiral Simcox gives a valuable emerald to his absent-minded wife, who loses it.
+Her daughter Joyce persuades her boyfriend Hugh Rigby to pose as a detective, to recover the gem.